SNPGuard/snp-guard/README.md

 passed as a separate disk, and a root hash passed as kernel command-line argument.
 Only the root hash must be protected from tampering to preserve the integrity of the root filesystem.
-In our workflow, since the kernel command line is measured with SEV-SNP and Direct Linux Boot, the root hash is protected and its value is reflected in the attestation report.
+In our workflow, since the kernel command line is measured with SEV-SNP and Direct Linux Boot, the root hash is protected, and its value is reflected in the attestation report.

-A read-only filesystem can give strong integrity guarantees but it is not very practical, as in most cases a guest needs write permission to certain disk locations.
+A read-only filesystem can give strong integrity guarantees, but it is not very practical, as in most cases a guest needs write permission to certain disk locations.
 Moreover, as also mentioned in the [dm-verity wiki](https://wiki.archlinux.org/title/Dm-verity), there may be boot and runtime